Breast cancer: Prognosis

+Different countries have different prognoses.
+In the United States, the UK, South Korea, Japan, and Australia, more than 90% of women survive breast cancer for at least five years from diagnosis.
+In China, this is 82%.
+India saw a 66% survival rate.

 Breast cancer prognosis varies widely depending on how far the tumor has spread at the time of diagnosis.
-Overall, 91% of women diagnosed with breast cancer survive at least five years from diagnosis.
-Those whose tumor(s) are completely confined to the breast (nearly two thirds of cases) have the best prognoses – over 99% survive at least five years.
-Those whose tumors have metastasized to distant sites have relatively poor prognoses – 31% survive at least five years from the time of diagnosis.
+Overall, 92% of women diagnosed with breast cancer in the United States survive at least five years from diagnosis.
+Those whose tumor(s) are completely confined to the breast (nearly two-thirds of cases) have the best prognoses – 100% survive at least five years.
+Those whose tumors have metastasized to distant sites have relatively poor prognoses – 33% survive at least five years from the time of diagnosis.

 Triple-negative breast cancer (up to 15% of cases) and inflammatory breast cancer (up to 5% of cases) are particularly aggressive and have relatively poor prognoses.
-Those with triple-negative breast cancer have an overall five-year survival rate of 77% – 91% for those whose tumors are confined to the breast; 12% for those with metastases.
+Those with triple-negative breast cancer have an overall five-year survival rate of 78% – 92% for those whose tumors are confined to the breast; 15% for those with metastases.
 Those with inflammatory breast cancer are diagnosed after the cancer has already spread to the skin of the breast.
-They have an overall five-year survival rate of 39%; 19% for those with metastases.
+They have an overall five-year survival rate of 40%; 22% for those with metastases.
 The relatively rare tumors with tubular, mucinous, or medullary growth tend to have better prognoses.

 In addition to the factors that influence cancer staging, a person's age can also impact prognosis.
-Breast cancer before age 35 is rare, and is more likely to be associated with genetic predisposition to aggressive cancer.
+Breast cancer before age 35 is rare and is more likely to be associated with a genetic predisposition to aggressive cancer.
 Conversely, breast cancer in those aged over 75 is associated with poorer prognosis.